Why I love Mother Theodore

 You can usually tell when people love her — they quote her the way other people quote Will Ferrell movies.
 They have pictures of her on their walls next to their grandchildren or their friends.
 They feel Mother Theodore’s presence in their lives as a tender one, because she once told us, “No one will ever love you as your old Mother Theodore does.”
 It’s so easy to love her back.

 A note about the author: Christina Blust is the digital media/web manager and designer for the Sisters of Providence.
 After graduating from Xavier University in 2006, she began her time with the Congregation as a volunteer at White Violet Center for Eco-Justice, a ministry of the Sisters of Providence.
-Since 2007 she has worked in the Office of Congregational Advancement.
+Since 2007 she has worked in the Mission Advancement office.
 Christina is from northern Kentucky and now lives in Terre Haute, Ind.